 When I’ve done this in 2020, there have been awkward learning curves but a great sense of personal satisfaction and achievement when I’ve mastered something for the first time.
 I plan to up the stakes on myself more next year to keep progressing in the direction I want to go.

 What are your plans for 2021?

-Now you’ve read my review and intentions for next year, I’d love to hear what you’ve learnt from the past twelve months and about what you’re going to be focusing on in 2021.
+Now you’ve read my review and intentions for next year, I’d love to hear what you’ve learnt from the past twelve months and about what you’re going to be focusing on.
+What are your 2021 priorities?
 Comment below or email me!